-DRIVER_QUERY: Forms the HTTP query component, as specified in [RFC2396] section 3.4, which constrains the selection of printer driver instances for the printer resource.
+DRIVER_QUERY: Forms the The HTTP query component, as specified in [(IRFC2396] section 3.4,). which constrains the selection of printer driver instances for the printer resource.

-PRINT_SERVER: Specifies the address of the Web Point-and-Print Protocol server, whether or not the request is to be routed through a proxy.
+PRINT_SERVER: Specifies the The address of the Web Point-and-Print Protocol server, whether or not the request is to be routed through a proxy.

-PRINTER_RESOURCE: Specifies the name of the printer resource.
+PRINTER_RESOURCE: Specifies the The name of the printer resource.

-CLIENT_INFO: Contains the environmental information on the client that is making the request, constructed as a ClientInfo value and formatted as the ASCII representation of a decimal integer.
+CLIENT_INFO: Contains the The environmental information on the client that is making the request, constructed computed as a ClientInfo value (section 2.2.2) and formatted as the ASCII representation of a decimal integer.
 Additionally, it MUST be computed as specified in section 2.2.2.

-2.2.5 Driver Selection Response
+2.2.5 (Updated Section) Driver Selection Response

 The Driver Selection Response packet is a standard HTTP redirect response, in the HTTP Location field, to the URL of a file that contains the printer driver software and the information necessary to install the printer driver on the client.
-Specifically, the response MUST be a Redirection 302 response, as defined in [RFC2616] section 10.3.3, and the HTTP Location field MUST point to the printer driver file.
+Specifically, the response MUST be a Redirection 302 response, as defined in [([RFC2616] section 10.3.3,)] and the HTTP Location field MUST point to the printer driver file.

-2.2.6 Driver Download Request
+2.2.6 (Updated Section) Driver Download Request

-The Driver Download Request MUST be a standard HTTP GET request to the URL specified in the Location header received in the Driver Selection Response (section 2.2.5).
+The Driver Download Request MUST beis a standard HTTP GET request ([RFC2616] section 9.3) to the URL specified in the Location header received in the Driver Selection Response (section 2.2.5).
 For more information, see [RFC2616] section 10.3.3.

-2.2.7 Driver Download Response
+2.2.7 (Updated Section) Driver Download Response

-The Driver Download Response MUST be a standard HTTP response, as specified in [RFC2616].
-It MUST be returned in response to the driver download HTTP GET request.
+The Driver Download Response MUST beis a standard HTTP response, as specified in [([RFC2616], It MUST be returned in response] section 6) to the driver download HTTP GET request, (section 2.2.6).
 If the response return code is 200 (success), the response entity body MUST contain the requested driver.

-The HTTP redirect is to a URL with content-type set to application/octet-stream, which specifies a cabinet file (for more information, see [MSDN-CAB]) that MUST have a .webpnp extension.
+The HTTP redirect is to a URL with content-type Content-Type set to application/octet-stream, ([RFC2616] section 7.2.1), which specifies a cabinet file (for more information, see [MSDN-CAB]) that MUST havehas a .webpnp extension.
 The cabinet file includes the following:

-- Printer driver software files. - An INF file that is used during installation of the driver software.
-For more information, see [MSDN-INF]. - A BIN file that provides the information needed to access printer setup/configuration data.
-For the structure of this file, see section 2.2.7.1. - A DAT file that provides additional print server and printer setup/configuration data.
+- Printer driver software files. - An INF file [MSDN-INF] that is used during installation of the driver software.
+For more information, see [MSDN-INF]. - A BIN file (section 2.2.7.1) that provides the information needed to access printer setup/configuration data.
+For the structure of this file, see section 2.2.7.1. - A DAT file (section 2.2.7.2) that provides additional print server and printer setup/configuration data.
 For the structure of this file, see section 2.2.7.2.

-2.2.7.1 BIN File Format
+2.2.7.1 (Updated Section) BIN File Format